Europe Travel Guide

 Follow Backroad Planet

 Begur, Spain – by Just Go Places

-Alternatively you can take hikes in the countryside around Begur or up to its old castle fortification.
-The town centre has great restaurants and a handful of small boutiques for shopping.
+Alternatively, you can take hikes in the countryside around Begur or up to its old castle fortification.
+The town center has great restaurants and a handful of small boutiques for shopping.
 A lot of wealthy Barcelona have second homes in this town.
-One of these ex-Barcelona residents opened up our favourite boutique hotel, Aigua Blava, which has amazing sea views.
+One of these ex-Barcelona residents opened up our favorite boutique hotel, Aigua Blava, which has amazing sea views.
 If you want a relaxing place that’s easy to get to with charm, nice beaches, good food and easy walks to work off that good food, then Begur is a great town to visit.